-Most people think of Mardi Gras as the quintessential event in the Big Easy, but there are plenty of other exciting things to fill a wonderful weekend away any time of year!
-New Orleans (NOLA) is a melting pot of French, Spanish and West African cultures.
+Most people think of Mardi Gras as the quintessential event in the Big Easy, but there are plenty of other exciting things to fill a wonderful weekend in New Orleans any time of year!
+NOLA is a melting pot of French, Spanish and West African cultures.
 And the food?!
 Yum!
 If you want to party on Bourbon Street, have at it!
 But this itinerary is filled with tastes of the local culture (outside of the French Quarter), the unique Louisiana swampland and regional cuisine that will keep you coming back for more.

 We actually traveled to NOLA for Christmas, but this itinerary can be done at any time!
 I’ve included a unique holiday celebration at the bottom.

 We stayed at the Omni Riverfront Hotel, which offers a spacious two-story executive king suite for families or friends alike.
 The queen pullout sofa in the downstairs living room has a half bath and wet bar.
 It is down the street from the Aquarium and easy to jump on a streetcar for city exploration.

 If you are a party of two, I’d recommend a local bed and breakfast, such as Creole Gardens Guesthouse & Inn in the Garden District.

 If you want to be in the heart of all the action, check out the Royal Sonesta on Bourbon Street.

 Eat dinner at Irene's Italian in the French Quarter.
 The Duck St. Phillip is one of the best in town!
 Oysters Irene, an extensive wine list and scrumptious desserts round out the menu at this family-owned restaurant that feels like home.
 Reservations are definitely recommended!